SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/registering-lwm2m-devices.md

 #### Registering LWM2M devices using the REST API {#registering-lwm2m-devices-using-restapi}

-LWM2M internally relies internally uses our [Extensible Device Registration](/concepts/applications/#extensible-device-registration) feature.
+LWM2M internally uses our [Extensible Device Registration](/concepts/applications/#extensible-device-registration) feature.
 It provides an API based on JSON Schema and REST to extend {{< company-c8y >}} with arbitrary wizards for device registration.

 Before the actual registration a LWM2M device, it first is important to understand the set of available device properties.
 This set can be obtained using the *metadata* endpoint of LWM2M: